Understanding Solids, Liquids, and Gases - IGCSE Chemistry Notes

 Liquids have a definite volume but can change their shape to occupy the space of whichever container they are poured into.
 The particles within these liquids are relatively close to each other and can move, this is the main reason why liquids are able to flow.

-1. What Are Some Examples of Phase Changes?
+1. Give some examples of Phase Changes?

 1. How Can I Picture the Particle Arrangement in Each State?